statusfailed/telechat/README.md

     - [x] Convert 'Text' messages to valid telnet data (simply encodeUtf8 - see Telnet/UTF-8 note below)
     - [x] Write IO to wrap writingMachine
+    - [ ] Test that messages displayed on local terminal as well as remote
+    - [ ] Test that "Chat" message is broadcast - refactor so Chat isn't added in Telechat.hs IO code?

 ## Telnet/UTF note